 4. Solitude

-We live in a social world, so it’s easy to feel pressured to constantly do things with others.
+We live in a social world, so it’s easy to feel pressured to do things with others constantly.
 However, spending time alone has its benefits.
-First of all, until you can learn to enjoy your own company, you’ll never truly feel comfortable around others.
-We must go deep within and channel higher energies in order to truly know and love ourselves.
-Only then can we feel comfortable with solitude, and only then can we therefore feel comfortable amongst others.
-The world can be an overwhelming place, and there’s absolutely no harm in taking the time to recharge alone in the tranquility of your own home or favorite place.
+First, you’ll never truly feel comfortable around others until you can learn to enjoy your own company.
+We must go deep within and channel higher energies to honestly know and love ourselves.
+Only then can we feel comfortable with solitude, and only then can we feel comfortable amongst others.
+The world can be overwhelming, and there’s no harm in taking the time to recharge alone in the tranquility of your own home or favorite place.

 5. Challenging the mainstream

 We all wanted to fit in as children, but now that we’ve gotten older, we all want to stand out.
 We want to be someone, to leave our mark, and to become our truest selves.
-In order to do this, we have to question the world around us and determine if we agree with it.
+To do this, we must question the world around us and determine whether we agree.
 Most people disagree with something about this world, but actually taking action against it and coming up with something better takes courage and innovation.
-However, those that challenge the mainstream and carve their own way have simply followed their heart and intuition.
+However, those who challenge the mainstream and carve their own way have followed their heart and intuition.

 Challenging mainstream behaviors means listening to your inner voice over the many voices of others telling you how to live, and you should never apologize for living your truth.
 Trying to fit in will only take you as far as the crowd; being yourself will take you past it.